Configuration and Usage

 Introduction

-The EAR plugin allows to generate automatically the descriptor deployment, e.g. application.xml.
-This generation is already customized by the goal's parameters, see the goals description.
+The EAR Plugin allows you to automatically generate the deployment descriptor, e.g. application.xml.
+This generation is customizable by the goal's parameters, see the goals description.

 Configuring the EAR Plugin

-The configuration of the EAR Plugin is not any different with the configuration of the other plugins.
+The configuration of the EAR Plugin is not any different from the configuration of any other plugin.
 The configuration should be similar to:

 <project>